aiken-lang/aiken/book/src/comparisons.md

 **So what am I writing when I write Plutus?**

 Plutus as most people know it looks like Haskell.
 You even use Haskell tooling like cabal for it.
 Even so, you are technically not writing Haskell.
 Plutus or more specifically [PlutusTx](https://github.com/input-output-hk/plutus/tree/master/plutus-tx-plugin), is a plugin for GHC.
-This means that code that you write is consumed by this plugin and then transformed into Untyped Plutus Core.
-Essentially, the Haskell parser and typechecker are hijacked which results in not needing to write new custom ones.
+This means that the code that you write is consumed by this plugin and then transformed into Untyped Plutus Core.
+Essentially, it takes the intermediate representation of Haskell, GHC Core, and turns that into Untyped Plutus Core.
+This results in not needing to write a new parser and type checker.
 What you end up with is a kind of DSL that looks and feels like Haskell but the target runtime is not GHC.

 ## The Alternatives